Hearing Prep

 Practice the questions, tighten the answers, and keep the support ready.

 Hearing Prep is most useful when it can pull from a clearer record.
-That is why this workflow connects naturally with Evidence Timeline and the rest of the broader case file.
+That is why it connects naturally with Timeline Packet and the rest of the broader case file.

 1. Clarify what matters most